 Scope of the Industry

-There are more than 150,000 c-stores in the United States, per the 2023 NACS/NIQ Convenience Industry Store Count.
+There are approximately 152,000 c-stores in the United States, per the NACS/NIQ TDLinx Convenience Industry Store Count.

 The average convenience store collects about $1.38 million in taxes for local, state and federal governments.
 This includes property taxes, payroll taxes, sales taxes and taxes that are assessed on a variety of products sold at stores.
 Moreover, these taxes are collected in a small footprint—the average store is 3,041 square feet.
 But even factoring in a total lot size of 70,000 square feet, stores generate about $19 per square foot per year in taxes, a figure that compares very favorably to even the busiest large-format stores.

-Also, convenience stores create economic stability and growth.
-In 2022, the industry had sales of $906.1 billion and provided an estimated 2.44 million jobs.
+Also, U.S. convenience stores create economic stability and growth.
+In 2023, the industry had sales of $859.8 billion and provided an estimated 2.74 million jobs.

 The convenience and fuel retailing industry’s premier benchmarking tool and the most comprehensive collection of data and trends.